junekim6/junekim6/README.md

 🧐 I'm a user of: Python, R, SQL, javascript, Illustrator, After Effects, QGIS.

-🎹 Fun fact about me: I was classically trained in Piano for more than ten years.
-Being in New York, I really miss having a piano around the house!
-I hope to one day have my own piano where I can practice Chopin Waltz anytime I want.
+🎹 Fun fact about me: I spent over a decade studying classical piano.
+While living in New York, I miss having a piano nearby to play.
+My dream is to someday own my own piano so that I can practice Chopin Waltzes anytime I want.

 📩 You can reach me on: